arif-mf/UI-exercise/README.md

       <li>clicking on the right arrow displays the next 10 posts (disabled if no more posts)</li>
       <li>clicking on the left arrow displays the previous10 posts (disabled if no previous posts)</li>
       <li>
-        in logged in state, New Post and Log Out buttons are shown
+        <div>in logged in state, New Post and Log Out buttons are shown</div>
         <ol type="i">
           <li>New Post button navigates to Post Edit page in empty state</li>
           <li>Log Out button kills user session and refreshes Home page</li>